OnnoGabriel/feathers-totp-2fa/docs/index.md

           secretFieldName: "totp2faSecret",
           requiredFieldName: "totp2faRequired",
           applicationName: "My Feathers App"
+          cryptoUtil: {
+            encrypt: app.get('my-encryption-method')
+            decrypt: app.get('my-decryption-method')
+          }
       })],
     },
   });
 };
 ```

+In this example, the crypto methods are taken from the Feathers app configuration.
+But they can be defined anywhere.
+If `cryptoUtil` is not given or null, the plain secret will be stored in the database.

 The `users` model of your app has to be extended with the following fields: